 Attachment of a data frame (use the function attach()) can be where there are a number of lines of code that require access to its columns.
 Give the name of the data frame, i.e., no quotes.

 Note also the use of attach() to give access to objects in an image (.RData) file.
-Include the name of the file in quotes.
+Include the name of the file (optionally preceded by a path) in quotes, as in: